askomics/flaskomics/docs/abstraction.md

 You will then need to add any relations and attributes using blank nodes:

+!!! warning
+    If using "skos:narrower" or "skos:broader", you only need to define one of them.
+    AskOmics will show both options in the UI

 ```turtle
 # SubCLassOf relation
 _:blank1 a askomics:AskomicsRelation .